 The education efforts with schoolchildren are an important part of our program.
 Damage to nature does not come about because we lack scientific expertise.
 It often occurs because ordinary people make poor choices in everyday life (or support corporate choices without questioning).
 The existing institutions that shape the world-view of people do so from an economic paradigm of constant growth (even though we live in a closed system), and that paradigm over-exploits nature and people.
 The minds of children are more open than those of adults, and changing values at such a large scale is a generational process.

 Our efforts at ecological restoration have provided graduate projects and undergraduate internships.
 We and our partners have reduced soil erosion and raised the water table in arroyos and canyons, protected seeps and springs in canyons that feed the river, induced meander for river restoration, created new wetlands and restored degraded ones, and reintroduced extirpated species.
 We have worked with tribes and NGOs on the ecological role of bison and prairie dogs in maintaining grassland health.
 These activities alone offer research on about 25 potential graduate projects.
 The opportunities to expand conservation research and ecological restoration on the ranch are extensive and growing.

-We thank our partners for their efforts to restore nature on the ranch, to execute conservation research, and to educate local school children, and we thank all of you for your interest in what we have built in six short years.
+We thank the U.S. Fish and Wildlife Service and all our partners for their efforts to restore nature on the Rio Mora National Wildlife Refuge, to execute conservation research, and to educate local school children, and we thank all of you for your interest in what we do at the Denver Zoological Foundation on Rio Mora NWR.